 Job OpportunitiesIf you want to do cutting-edge physics but also enjoy working with your hands, we may be the group for you.
 We enjoy the full process: from initial design, through building, debugging, data taking and final analysis.
 Our experiments are often done in the field: either deep underground (searching for dark matter) or in space (X-ray sounding rockets and satellites).

-We currently have one openings for the fall 2013:
+We currently have two possible openings for the fall 2014:

 Micro-X Rocket / X-ray Astrophysics Student